Green week: Association with rusalki

 The rusalki are nature spirits (navki, mavki) associated with green week traditions.
 They derived their name from Rusalii, another name for the holidays.
 Some believe they were associated with deceased family members, or perhaps only unclean dead.
 Sometimes an honored birch tree would be named for a rusalka as part of green week.
 Some of the rites of green week (like making offerings of eggs and garlands) were thought to placate the rusalki so they would stay away from the village's agricultural fields for the season and not bring them harm.
-The rusalki are also associated with water and fertility, and so may be invoked during green week in an attempt to bring their moisture and vigor to the fields.
+In Ukraine it was believed that bread baked on Saturday during the Green week was the best for accommodating rusalki and mavki.
+Rusalki are also associated with water and fertility, and so may be invoked during green week in an attempt to bring their moisture and vigor to the fields.
 During green week, rusalki are believed to be more active, making them a greater threat to villagers.
 One precaution villagers take during this week is to avoid swimming, because rusalki are thought to live in the water and could drown passersby.